 The SFKs are elected by the student parliament (StuPa) and can submit proposals to the StuPa.
 The number of members in an SFK is not limited, and members can be re-elected at each session of the StuPa.
 Every interested student of the HWR can join a student department commission every month by applying to the StuPa.

-In short: it represents the students at the faculty level
+In short: it represents the students at the department level

 Student Parliament (StuPa)